A 82, Sector 63, Noida, UP +91 9220826934 info@jaikvikbusiness.com

 Financial Risks

-1. Cost Overruns: Analyze the risk of project cost overruns due to unforeseen circumstances.
-Discuss budgetary controls, change management procedures, and contingency funds.
+1. Cost Overruns: Examine the risk of the project cost overruns as a result of unexpected circumstances.
+Talk about budgetary controls, change management processes and contingency funds.

-2. Revenue Shortfalls: Assess the risk of not achieving projected revenue.
-Discuss pricing flexibility, demand-side management, and strategies for diversifying revenue streams.
+2. Revenue Shortfalls: Determine the risk of failing to meet the projected revenue.
+Talk about pricing flexibility, demand-side control, and revenue stream diversification approaches.

 Risk Mitigation Measures